-Our findings and analyses suggest that outpatient palliative care services appear to be cost-effective or even cost-saving for the health care system, by avoiding inpatient care and shifting care to home and outpatient settings.
+Our findings and analyses suggest that outpatient palliative care services appear to be cost-effective or even cost-saving for the health care system, by providing more care in home and outpatient settings rather than inpatient.
 Expanding the use of these palliative care programs to larger proportions of eligible patients has the potential to substantially reduce the costs of health care for patients with advanced illness.